 CABINS ON LE COMMANDANT-CHARCOT

-On board there are just 135 staterooms including 31 suites with balconies and outside views to savour a sun-downer whilst keeping an eager eye out for Polar birds flying overhead.
-Le Commandant-Charcot will welcome guests in an intimate and refined atmosphere and in polar waters the ship will take a maximum of 200 passengers.
+On board there are just 135 staterooms with balconies and outside views to savour a sundowner whilst keeping an eager eye out for Polar birds flying overhead.
+All staterooms feature private balconies, and those wishing to upgrade will find a variety of suite categories, some with their own terraces and jacuzzis.

 WHY WE LIKE IT

 This luxury icebreaker is the first of its kind, her on-board facilities matching that of a world class hotel, with incredible opportunities for guests such as a tethered hot air balloon and polar diving - unprecedented in all current ships on the market.
 Activity-focused elements of the trip, include ski-dooing, kayaking and hovercraft rides, while hands-on research projects offer guests the opportunity to assist scientists in their research on specific polar patterns.

 Le Commandant-Charcot has been designed with the environment in mind, with hybrid propulsion powered by liquefied natural gas (LNG) and electric generators, helping to minimise the environmental impact of travel to the furthest latitudes.